vdamewood/petrichor/Readme.md

 # Petrichor

 Petrichor is the code name for my hobby OS-development project.
-At the moment the project includes a boot sector written in 16-bit x86 assembly.
-The program in the boot sector waits for the user to type something, then echos the text back at the user.
+At the moment the project includes a bootable floppy with a boot sector written in 16-bit x86 assembly.
+The program in the boot sector loads and runs a file named STAGE2.BIN from the floppy disk.
+A version of STAGE2.BIN is included, also written in 16-bit x86 assembly.
+It is a simple, toy program that demonstrates that the first stage has completed.

-# Future Goals
+## Future Development

-In the near future it's hoped that Petricor loads a second-stage image, and include some demonstration tasks.
-After the second-stage image is complete, development will focus on a third-stage image that will eventually become the kernel of the Petrichor operating system.

-## The Second-Stage Image

-At first, the second-stage image will run a simple command-line interface and perform demonstation tasks.
-After these tasks are complete, a demonstration task to load the third-stage image (future kernel) will be made.
-With a workable third-stage image, the other demonstration tasks will be moved into the third-stage image and the second-stage loader will focus on setting up the machine state to run a proper kernel.
+Hopefully I can get the second-stage image to configure the system into a modern working state.
+Once that's complete, the second stage image will load a proper kernel.

 ## The Kernel

-The Kernel will start out as just a simple third-stage image with commands taken from the early second-stage image.
+The Kernel will start out as just a simple third-stage image with some simple commands.
 These commands will be moved into separate executables and the third-stage image will be modified to load these demonstration tools from separate executables.

 ## Eventual Goals